NairaTahira/MBG_241511022_2A_NairaTahira/README.md

 ## Naira Tahira (241511022)
 ## 2A - D3 Informatic Engineering

-MBG (**Manajemen Bahan Gudang**) is a web-based application built using **CodeIgniter 4** to manage raw material inventories and kitchen requests in a catering or manufacturing environment.
+MBG (**Free Food from Gudang Management**) is a web-based application built using **CodeIgniter 4** to manage raw material inventories and kitchen requests in a catering or manufacturing environment.
 It helps coordinate between **Warehouse (Gudang)** and **Kitchen (Dapur)** users for efficient material flow, request approvals, and stock monitoring.

 ---